g40st/ROS_maze_challenge/README.md

 ### Wall Detection

-* In this case the algorithm detects two walls.
-Beyond this two walls the wall with the biggest distance will be choosen.
+* In the image below you can see an example how the wall detection algorithm works.
+In this case the algorithm detects two walls.
+  Among these two walls, the wall with the biggest distance will be chosen.

     ![wall1](/uploads/cc804a6a30a68fbe4ef532f0910bd25d/wall1.png)

     How does the wall detection work:

-    There must be a predefined amount of points between the upper- and lower bound.
+    There must be a predefined amount of points between the upper- and lower bound (see image below) .
 Another constraint is that the points must be next to each other.
     Otherwise it will not be detected as a wall.

     ![wallDet6](/uploads/69e3766f6929081cb594986d43d67130/wallDet6.png)

-* Do a turn and drive to the detected wall.
+* Turn and move to the detected wall.

     ![wallD2](/uploads/f7a27bbbd6447538e1d0f6a603f1ff5a/wallD2.png)

-* Save the actual x- and y-position (green circle) and do a turn.
-After that use the wall follow function.
+* After the robot arrived in front of the detected wall, save the actual x- and y-position (depicted as green circle in the image below) and do a turn.
+After that use the wall follow algorithm.

     ![wallD3](/uploads/be8dab7568350e134cf5cd9d9282cfa0/wallD3.png)

 ### Wall Follow

-A PID-controller is used to adopt the direction of movement .
+A PID-controller is used to adjust the direction of movement .

 ![wallF](/uploads/569fb71f0dcb1b3193d32ea072b9df15/wallF.gif)

 ### Loop Detection

-The robot saves the start position.
-After that the robot will follow this wall until it hits the start position.
-This whole drive along the wall is skipped in the video.
-The robot hits the start position and does a wall detection.
-This is the reason why the robot can escape from this loop.
-Otherwise the robot would drive along this wall in a loop.
+When the wall follow algorithm starts, the robot saves it actual position into a list of positions.
+This position will be used for loop detection.
+If the robot hits any of these stored positions a loop is detected.
+In this case wall detection is used to reposition the robot.

 ![loopDetec](/uploads/d869d099a6487baf842f13d862310e76/loopDetec.gif)